P0L3NARUBA/ue5-roll-a-ball-game/README.md

 * **You can also improve the game and make better game with this project, so thats why i published for free.**

 ## How to open the project?
-Just extract the whole zip and just open the MyProject.uproject
+Just extract the zip and just open the MyProject.uproject